 What Is a Root Canal?

-The purpose of a root canal is to remove the infection from your tooth and restore the tooth to full function while preventing future infection.
+The purpose is to remove the infection from your tooth and restore the tooth to full function while preventing future infection.

 Many people fear root canal procedures, but the truth is that the procedure’s reputation comes from the early days of dentistry, 100 years ago or more, when anesthesia was less precise than it is today.
-Today, you will be completely anesthetized during your root canal so you will likely not feel any discomfort.
+Today, you will be completely anesthetized so you will likely not feel any discomfort.

-As you recover from the procedure, you will experience some discomfort, but most people experience less discomfort than they were experiencing before their root canal.
-The pain relief is essentially immediate, and within the first week you will feel much better than you did before the root canal.
-After that, pain from your root canal will continue to diminish and soon will disappear completely.
+As you recover from the procedure, you will experience some discomfort, but most people experience less discomfort than they were experiencing before.
+The pain relief is essentially immediate, and within the first week, you will feel much better than you did before the root canal.
+After that, pain will continue to diminish and soon will disappear completely.